Ordinary Time: June 3rd

 Charles was one of twenty-two Ugandan martyrs who converted from paganism.
 He was baptized November 1885, a year before his death, and became a moral leader.
 He was the chief of the royal pages and was considered the strongest athlete of the court.
 He was also known as "the most handsome man of the Kingdom of the Uganda."
 He instructed his friends in the Catholic Faith and he personally baptized boy pages.
 He inspired and encouraged his companions to remain chaste and faithful.
 He protected his companions, ages 13-30, from the immoral acts and homosexual demands of the Babandan ruler, Mwanga.

 - Learn more about Uganda, Kenya and Nigeria.
 See what the Catholic Relief Services are doing and how you might help.
-Visit the Holy Childhood Association to find out more about mission work in Africa and to find activities and prayer services.
+Visit the Missionary Childhood Association to find out more about mission work in Africa and to find activities and prayer services.

 - These Christian martyrs refused to give in to the homosexual demands of the king.
 They are saints who respected their bodies and loved the commandments of God.
 Pray today to be strong in times of temptations against purity.
 Read the Congregation for the Doctrine of the Faith's document, Pastoral Care of Homosexual Persons.